MDankloff/ClusterCompas/README.md

 # Using SHAP Values for Clustering-based Bias Identification
-In this repo, you can find the code for out paper "Using SHAP Values for Clustering-based Bias Identification."
+In this repo, you can find the code for our paper "Using SHAP Values for Clustering-based Bias Identification."

 # Getting started

-You should be able to run the code now!
+Use the Compas_error_shap.csv dataset to run the code for all clustering methods (K-Means, K-Prototypes, DBSCAN).

 # Contact